flyocloud/signageos-example/README.md

 A very basic SignageOS Applet which reads the data from Flyo SigangeOS Integration and display them as slides.
 More generic informations on [dev.flyo.cloud/integrations/signageos](https://dev.flyo.cloud/integrations/signageos.html).

+In order to release/deploy the SignageOS Applet see [Applet Upload](https://dev.flyo.cloud/integrations/signageos.html#applet-upload)

 ## Develop

 + Install depencies `npm install`, ensure to run the commands in the `Setup` sections afterwards.